 - FIRST DAY: Add sequestering agent upon initial fill per manufacturer’s instructions.
 Adjust pH to 7.2 — 7.6 and total alkalinity to 80 -120 PPM.

 - SECOND DAY: Record pH, total alkalinity, calcium hardness, and temperature levels.
 Adjust pH to 7.4 — 7.6 and total alkalinity to 80 — 120 PPM.
 Dissolve all chemicals completely in water before adding to pool, and allow sufficient time for each chemical to be fully dispersed before adding other chemicals.
-DO NOT ADD CHLORINE OR CALCIUM CHLORIDE.
+DO NOT ADD CHLORINE.
 Brush entire surface twice daily for the first three (3) days.

 - THIRD DAY: Repeat steps from Second Day.
 Adjust chemistry to the following levels.